Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Union of polyhedra formulation

 \end{definition}

 An ideal formulation is also sharp, but a sharp formulation isn't necessarily ideal.
-In Example \ref{example_tree_not_ideal} we give a simple tree ensemble that illustrates that the \textit{union of polyhedra} formulation is not ideal and not sharp.
+In Example \ref{example_tree_not_ideal} we give a simple tree ensemble that illustrates that the \textit{union of polyhedra} formulation is not ideal and not sharp for an ensemble.

-\begin{example}[Intersection of trees is not ideal or sharp] Suppose we have the following two trees in an ensemble:
+\begin{example}[Intersection of trees, using $Q^{proj}_t$ for each tree $t$, is not ideal or sharp] Suppose we have the following two trees in an ensemble:

 This leads to a tree ensemble:

 This is visualized in Figure \ref{example_tree_not_ideal}, where $f^{(1)}(w)$ is the blue line, $f^{(2)}(w)$ is the red line and the ensemble $0.5(f^{(1)}(w)+f^{(2)}(w))$ is the purple dashed line.
 The \textit{union of polyhedra} formulation for this is as follows: